StinkyBenji/ansible-tekton-demo/README.md

 - [ ] Implement integration test
 - [ ] Push signature to Quay.io
 - [ ] Use custom SA - everything as code
+- [ ] Fix Buildah task - might not need to use a custom task

 ## Links